aclarkxyz/data_coordinchi/README.md

 ## Issues

 The following situations require some awareness with regard to the current proof-of-concept method for disambiguating inorganic compounds.
-The list should be augmented as new edge cases are found.
+The list should be updated as new edge cases are found (or resolved).

 ### Anti-aromaticity